CS3398-Miranda-Cosgroves/GetRichTwitch/README.txt

 o What Might Be Impeding Us from Performing Better?
 One or more team bullets (1pts)
 1. Roadmap with obtainable goals.
 2.
 3.
 4.

 o What Can We do to Improve?
+(5pt–Team) One or more team bullets 1.
+2.
+3.
+4.

-(5pt–Team) One or more team bullets (5pts– Individual) One bullet per team member
+(5pts– Individual) One bullet per team member
-Cody-
+Cody- Use a calender or set dates on Zenhub.
 Levi-
 Eric-
 Joel-
 Michael-

-(5pts–Indvidual) With specific, measurable improvement action described Cody-
+(5pts–Indvidual) With specific, measurable improvement action described Cody- I know that I have a problem with spacing out projects, I need to spread out my time more efficiently by spacing my projects out and using a calender would help.
 Levi-
 Eric-
 Joel-